cap-js/docs/get-started/learning-sources.md

 > [![]()](https://github.com/SAP-samples/partner-reference-application){.node}

-The Partner Reference Application repository provides you with a “golden path” to becoming a SaaS provider of multi-tenant applications based on the SAP Business Technology Platform (SAP BTP).
+The Partner Reference Application repository provides you with a “golden path” to becoming a SaaS provider of multitenant applications based on the SAP Business Technology Platform (SAP BTP).
 The guidance covers building, running, and integrating scalable full-stack cloud applications.
 It includes an ERP-agnostic design that lets you deliver your application as a side-by-side extension to consumers using any SAP solution, such as SAP S/4HANA Cloud, SAP Business One, and SAP Business ByDesign.

 By using BTP services and the SAP Cloud Application Programming Model (CAP), your application meets SAP standards for enterprise-class business solutions.
 It offers a harmonized user experience and seamless integration, including: